UMAprotocol/protocol/documentation/synthetic_tokens/tutorials/liquidation.md

 Note this will stop all running docker containers on your machine.

-## 3. Running the bots in the cloud with GCP
+## Running the bots in the cloud with GCP

 In this section of the tutorial you will learn how to spin up a liquidator and dispute bot in Google Cloud Compute.
-Note that you can use any cloude hosting platform to run the docker containers.
+Note that you can use any cloud hosting platform to run the Docker containers.
 We simply use GCP as an easy example.
 The official GCP docs are a useful reference.
 For more information and commands see [this](https://cloud.google.com/compute/docs/containers/deploying-containers) official tutorial.

 **a) Setting up your `gcloud` environment**

 Before running any GCP commands you need to set up an account and configure the `gcloud` utility.
 See [this](https://cloud.google.com/compute/docs/gcloud-compute) official documentation on setting this up.
 Once this is set up you should be able to run the following to view your gcloud email by running the following:

 ```bash
 gcloud config list account --format "value(core.account)"